dkenno2000/CoinLinker/README.md

 <h2 id="features">🚩 Key Features</h2>

-• Detects SOL and BSC token addresses posted on X/Twitter
+• Detects SOL and BSC token addresses posted on X/Twitter<br>
-• Converts addresses into links that open on Axiom.trade, GMGN.ai, or Padre.gg (user selectable)
+• Converts addresses into links that open on Axiom.trade, GMGN.ai, or Padre.gg (user selectable)<br>
-• Shows a hover card with token image and info
+• Shows a hover card with token image and info<br>

 <br>